Frequently Asked Questions

 The immigration laws are complex and subject to change.
-Below are some frequently asked questions that Tahir Mella, Attorneys at Law, P.C. knows may be of concern to individuals as they attempt to complete the citizenship process:
+Below are some frequently asked questions that attorneys at the Law Offices of Tahir Mella, P.C. know may be of concern to individuals as they attempt to complete the citizenship process:

 Yes. immigration problems have increased due to more stringent requirements for citizenship.
 In order to meet these strict requirements, it is advisable to retain the services of a competent immigration attorney.

 Is an exam necessary in order to become a naturalized citizen?